Sonia Opoku: Club career

+On 5 April 2023, Opoku joined Indian Women's League club Misaka United as one of the foreign players.

 International career

 Opoku was a member of the Ghana U-17 women's team from 2016 to 2018.
 En route to the 2016 FIFA U-17 Women's World Cup, she suffered an ACL injury during their final training camp session which ended her chances of featuring at the tournament.
 Due to the recurring nature of the injury she was kept out of featuring in the 2018 FIFA U-17 Women's World Cup after being part of the squad during the initial qualifiers.

 Opoku earned her first senior national team call up in July 2021 ahead of the Aisha Buhari Cup and 2022 Africa Women Cup of Nations qualifiers against Nigeria.
 She made her international debut during an Aisha Buhari Cup friendly match against South African women's national team on 17 September 2021.